Photo Credit: Dennis Wong

 If you do feel the need to cool down, sit up and run cool water over your arms while you bring the temperature of the bath water down.

 I detest being hot, so I occasionally prop my feet on the edge of the tub to cool myself down.

 Baths can be taken up to 3 times a day for detox relief and should be taken every day or as often as possible during acute healing.
 Just like you chuck all the junk food out of the house when you want to get healthy, your body goes through a similar process when you clean up your lifestyle.

 Start small.
 If you are new to detox baths, I suggest starting with plain water or no more than 1/4 cup of any bath addition until you know how you respond to it.

 Filtered water is really important when you’re trying to remove the toxins from your body.
-The pharmaceuticals and dangerous synthetics found in tap water are extremely harmful to our health and should be filtered out as much as possible.
-We use a 2-stage shower filter and use the detachable head to fill the tub (where to buy).
+The pharmaceuticals and dangerous synthetic chemicals found in tap water are extremely harmful to our health and should be filtered out as much as possible.
+We use a 2-stage shower filter and use the detachable head to fill the tub (

 That said, I do believe a detox bath in unfiltered water is still beneficial unless you are using abnormally toxic water.
 I know many people cannot afford another strain on their budget, so a shower/bath filter should at least be put on your to-do-later list.

 Learn how to use Vitamin C to remove the chlorine from your water here.